 Companies can avoid a Notice of Liability to Civil Penalty (IS11D), however to do this the operator will have to demonstrate 3 things:

-- That it operated an effective system to stop migrants being carried
+- That the company operated an effective system to stop migrants being carried, and

-- That the system was being properly operated at the time the vehicle was stopped.
+- That the system was being properly operated by the driver at the time the vehicle was stopped

 Advice and Support